 Professor Paul Workman FRS FMedSci

 Paul Workman was born in Workington, Cumbria.
-He completed his Bachelor of Science in Biochemistry at the University of Leicester, followed by a PhD in Cancer Pharmacology at the University of Leeds.
-The early part of his career was spent establishing and leading the Pharmacology and New Drug Development Laboratory at the Medical Research Council’s Clinical Oncology Unit at the University of Cambridge.
-Following a sabbatical at Stanford University and SRI International, USA he worked at the CRUK Beatson Laboratories at Glasgow University before being recruited to Zeneca Pharmaceuticals (now AstraZeneca) where he oversaw many organizational and scientific initiatives and led the biology of the team that developed one of the first targeted cancer medicines widely used for use in patients with lung cancer.
-In 1997 he joined The Institute of Cancer Research (ICR), London, and, over the next 20 years built, the world’s largest and most successful non-profit cancer drug discovery group – the CRUK Cancer Therapeutics Unit.
-Professor Workman was appointed Deputy Chief Executive of the ICR in 2011 and became its Chief Executive and President in November 2014, a role in which he now oversees strategic developments in the field of basic, translational and clinical cancer research.
+He completed his Bachelor of Science in Biological Sciences at the University of Leicester, followed by a PhD in Cancer Pharmacology at the University of Leeds.
+The early part of Paul’s career was spent establishing and leading the Pharmacology and New Drug Development Laboratory in the Medical Research Council’s Clinical Oncology Unit at the University of Cambridge.
+Following a sabbatical at Stanford University and SRI International, USA, Paul was appointed Professor and Director of Research in Medical Oncology at the Cancer Research UK (CRUK) Beatson Laboratories, Glasgow University, before being recruited to the cancer leadership team at Zeneca Pharmaceuticals (now AstraZeneca) where he oversaw many organizational and scientific initiatives and led the biology of the team that developed one of the first targeted cancer medicines widely used for use in patients with lung cancer.
+In 1997, Paul joined The Institute of Cancer Research (ICR), London, where over the next two decades he built and directed the world’s largest and most successful non-profit cancer drug discovery group – the CRUK Cancer Therapeutics Unit.
+Paul was appointed Deputy Chief Executive of the ICR in 2011 and from 2014-2021 served as its Chief Executive and President, a role in which he oversaw strategic developments in the fields of basic, translational and clinical cancer research.
+He was also Founding Director of the CRUK Convergence Science Centre at ICR/Imperial College, created to bring together the engineering, physical sciences, life sciences and medicine to develop innovative ways to address challenges in cancer research and treatment.
+Paul is acknowledged as a world leader in the molecular pharmacology and chemical biology of cancer.
+He has dedicated his life and career to multidisciplinary cancer research and drug discovery; published around 600 research articles; been instrumental in the discovery and progression to the clinic of numerous drug candidates; and won a number of prestigious awards.
+Paul is a CRUK Life Fellow, Fellow of the Academy of Medical Sciences, Fellow of Royal Society of Chemistry, Fellow of Royal Society of Biology, and Fellow of the European Academy of Cancer Sciences.
+In 2016, he was elected as a Fellow of the Royal Society – the highest accolade in UK science – and also named in the Evening Standard’s Progress 1000 list of the most influential people in London.
+In 2018, Paul was named as one of the world’s most highly cited researchers (Clarivate).
+As well as his academic research, he has been a founder and adviser to numerous biotechnology and pharmaceutical companies.
+Paul is Harrap Professor of Pharmacology and Therapeutics at ICR, Co-Director of the CRUK Children's Brain Tumour Centre of Excellence at ICR/Cambridge University, and Executive Director of the Chemical Probes Portal.
 In addition, he talks, writes and blogs about cancer research and treatment and the drug discovery ecosystem.
-Professor Workman has dedicated his life and career to cancer research and drug development; has published over 560 research articles; and been instrumental in discovering more than 20 drug candidates.
-Professor Workman is a CRUK Life Fellow, an elected Fellow of the Academy of Medical Sciences and in 2016 was elected as a Fellow of the Royal Society – the highest accolade in UK science – and named in the Evening Standard’s Progress 1000 list of the most influential people in London.